 A sick tegu may have dry patchy skin, swelling around its nasal passages, and unusual bumps in its limbs.
 If its eyes are cloudy or it seems lethargic, these may be signs of a sick lizard.

 Common Health Problems

 Calcium and phosphorous deficiencies are common in tegus, and like other reptiles, they're susceptible to parasitic infections, which are usually only detected during a fecal exam.

 They're also prone to respiratory infections, which usually happens when there is not enough humidity in the animal's enclosure.
 If your tegu is drooling or has swelling around its nasal passages and mouth, it may have a respiratory infection.

-The most serious ailment that affects Argentine black and white tegus is metabolic bone disease.
+The most serious ailment that affects Argentine black and white tegus is a metabolic bone disease.
 This is the result of a lack of UVB lighting, or lack of calcium and vitamins in the diet.
 It's painful for the animal and can lead to swelling in the limbs and weakened bones.

 If your pet stops eating, seems lethargic, or shows any swelling or dry skin, consult a veterinarian who specializes in lizards.
 These symptoms are all red flags but are treatable if caught early.

 Similar Breeds to the Argentine Black and White Tegu

 If you're interested in tegus here are a few suggestions for other breeds you may like:

 You also can check out our profiles of other lizard breeds.